HA0071999/Linear-Algebra-C-/README.md

 identity(): void, Transforms the current matrix into an identity matrix.

-zero_maatrix(); void, Transforms the current matrix into a zero matrix.
+fill(double d); Matrix, fills every entry in the matrix with the double d.

 isSquare(): bool, Returns true if the number of rows equals the number of columns.